What Are Alcohol Shakes Causes & Effects?

 DTs is thought to manifest in less than 5% of the individuals in alcohol withdrawal.3 A history of seizures, past episode(s) of DTs, comorbidities, past detoxification, and a long period of time before their last drink may increase the risk of DTs.7 Delirium tremens symptoms may include fever, body tremors, severe confusion, agitation, hallucinations, rapid heartbeat, high blood pressure, anxiety, and sweating.4,7

 If you suspect you or someone else may be experiencing withdrawal, seek medical attention immediately.

-How to Treat Alcohol Shakes
+Alcohol Shakes Treatment

 Because alcohol withdrawal can potentially be life-threatening, anyone going through withdrawal should be monitored by a medical professional, who can make it a more comfortable and safer process.
 The type of detox program or level of intensity needed will depend on the severity of alcohol dependence and other factors.6 Detox alone is seldom enough to help those with a substance use disorder maintain abstinence long-term.
 Rather, detox should be followed by effective substance use disorder treatment.8

 .
 National Institute of Neurological Disorders.
 (2018).
 Tremor Fact Sheet.